DHCP relay enables multi-subnet DHCP

 The previous chapters established how switches forward frames, how VLANs segment traffic, and how routers move packets between subnets.
 Those mechanisms move data, but they do not answer a basic question: how does a device get an IP address, find a hostname, or synchronize its clock?
 Network services fill that gap.

-Every device on an IP network needs at least three things: an IP address, a way to resolve names to addresses, and an accurate clock.
+Every device on an IP network needs at least 3 things: an IP address, a way to resolve names to addresses, and an accurate clock.
 Configuring these manually on hundreds of devices is error-prone and does not scale.
-Network services automate this configuration and keep it consistent across the entire network.
+Network services automate this configuration and keep the configuration consistent across the entire network.

 DHCP (Dynamic Host Configuration Protocol) assigns IP addresses, subnet masks, default gateways, and DNS server addresses to clients automatically.
-It uses a four-step exchange called DORA (Discover, Offer, Request, Acknowledge).
+DHCP uses a 4-step exchange called DORA (Discover, Offer, Request, Acknowledge).

 At the start of the process, the client has no IP address.
-It sends a broadcast on UDP port 67.
+The client sends a broadcast on UDP port 67.
 The server responds with an offer, the client accepts, and the server confirms.

 The transaction ID (xid) is a random 32-bit number chosen by the client.
-It matches requests to responses when multiple DHCP servers respond.
+The xid matches requests to responses when multiple DHCP servers respond.

 The client renews at 50% of the lease time (T1) by unicasting to the server.
-If that fails, it broadcasts at 87.5% (T2).
-If both fail, the lease expires and the client restarts DORA.
+When that renewal is unsuccessful, the client broadcasts at 87.5% (T2).
+When both attempts are unsuccessful, the lease expires and the client restarts DORA.

 The DHCPOFFER and DHCPACK messages carry DHCP options, each identified by a numeric code.
-These options deliver configuration beyond the IP address itself.
+These options deliver configuration beyond the IP address.

 | Option | Name | Purpose |